 Players of the first versions of Battlefield Heroes and FIFA Online needed to download software to their PC.
-But the startup World Golf Tour shows how increasingly sophisticated games can execute within a browser, SaaS-style.
-WGT doesn't have quite the graphics sophistication of the dominant desktop golf game (EA's Tiger Woods PGA Golf), but the free, ad-supported offering is
+But the start-up World Golf Tour shows how increasingly sophisticated games can execute within a browser, SaaS-style.
+WGT doesn't have quite the graphics sophistication of the dominant desktop golf game (EA's Tiger Woods PGA Golf), but the free, ad-supported offering is surprisingly detailed.

-17. Small payments, typically paid for product or services purchased online.
-Gaming firms, news, music, and other media efforts have all experimented with microtransactions, albeit with varying degrees of success. surprisingly detailed.
 Buddies can meet up online for a virtual foursome, played on high-resolution representations of the world's elite courses stitched together from fly-over photographs taken as part of game development.
 World Golf Tour is ad-supported.
 The firm hopes that advertisers will covet access to the high-income office workers likely to favor a quick virtual golf game to break up their workday.
-Zynga's Farmville, an app game for Facebook, combines both models.
-Free online, but offering added features purchased in micropayment-sized chunks, Farmville made half a million dollars in three days, just by selling five-dollar virtual sweet potatoes.D.
+Zynga's FarmVille, an app game for Facebook, combines both models.
+Free online, but offering added features purchased in micropayment-sized chunks, FarmVille made half a million dollars in three days, just by selling five-dollar virtual sweet potatoes.D.
 MacMillan, P. Burrows, and S. Ante, "Inside the App Economy," BusinessWeek, October 22, 2009.
-FIFA Online, Battlefield Heroes, World Golf Tour, and Farmville all show that the conventional models of gaming software are just as much in flux as those facing business and productivity packages.
+FIFA Online, Battlefield Heroes, World Golf Tour, and FarmVille all show that the conventional models of gaming software are just as much in flux as those facing business and productivity packages.